ShirleyWangCVR/UofTDataScience/README.md

 # UofTDataScience

-The analysis I have done as part of the UofT Data Science Specialist program
+All the data analysis I have done as part of the UofT Data Science Specialist program.